BitcoinUnlimited/BitcoinCashSpecification/protocol/network/messages.md

 ### Payload Byte Count

 The payload byte count is the size of the payload, encoded as a [little-endian](/protocol/misc/endian/little) 4-byte integer.
 The total max size of any message is `268,435,456` bytes (256 MiB), and the header for a message is always 24 bytes, therefore the max value of the payload byte count is `268,435,432` bytes.
+The payload byte count may be zero, but must not be negative.

 ### Payload Checksum

+The message checksum is the first 4 bytes of a double-sha256 hash of the payload.
+The checksum is transmitted as a byte array, and is encoded as [big-endian](/protocol/misc/endian/big).

 ### Payload

+The message payload is defined by the message type.

+# Node Specific Behavior

+## Bitcoin ABC

+### Payload Checksum

+Bitcoin ABC does not validate the message checksum since messages are sent via TCP which has its own checksum paradigm.